react-declarative/react-declarative-e2e/README.md

 ## Test coverage for business logic

 When you using classic jest + enzyme testbed for React SPA you are writing unit tests only.
-It is possible to mock the API but [when you will not coverage the API itself](https://github.com/react-declarative/react-declarative/blob/master/docs/other/code-sideeffect.md).
+It is possible to mock the API but [If you do it you will not coverage the API itself](https://github.com/react-declarative/react-declarative/blob/master/docs/other/code-sideeffect.md).
 It's Ok if you want to loot your time in Jira but pointless for busines.
 If this is a button then It is clickable.
 Business need to document their requirements in the code, so the only way to solve that problem is to keep the field validation and visibility rules in the UI schema.
 Check [the Form1 example](./e2e/spec/Forms/Form1.spec.ts), this is a real integrational test, not the mocked one which a-priory coverage the problem partially

 ## Code Sample